-The flowers, borne in cymes at stem tips or from leaf axils, are small and yellow in five-pointed star-shapes.
-Their petals are obovate with somewhat square tips.
-A cluster of stamens is erect in the spreading corolla centre.
+The flowers, borne in cymes at stem-tips or from leaf axils, are small and yellow in five-pointed star-shapes.
+The petals are obovate with somewhat square tips.
+A cluster of stamens is erect in the centre of the spreading corolla.
 The sepals have hood-shaped tips as well as a short, horn-like protuberance.
 Flowering lasts from late spring to early autumn.

 The species is widely distributed in Gauteng, Limpopo, North West and the western extreme of Mpumalanga; also occurring in Botswana.
 It is well-known on the Magaliesberg and the Waterberg.